entn-at/tf-kaldi-speaker/README.md

+**Update 2020/4/14**

+I notice that the VoxSRC 2020 begins.
+This repository can be used as the baseline for this challenge.
+As I said, use ResNet-18+softmax give you an EER of 1.8% which is a strong result (using ~5900 speaker training set and test on the vox1 test set).
+Simply use AMSoftmax loss, try deeper networks, add new pooling method (e.g. self-attention) and implement advanced structure (e.g. squeeze-and-excitation), and I expect a much better result would be achieved.
+Enjoy training :-)

 **Update 2019/11/19**

 1. Multi-GPU training added.
 The number of GPUs can be specified in the config file.
 See the example for more details, e.g. egs/voxceleb/v3/run.sh.